aquasecurity/deployments/enforcers/kube_enforcer/kubenetes_and_openshift/manifests/kube_enforcer_advanced_starboard/README.md

-## Aqua KubeEnforcer Advanced Starboard
+## KubeEnforcer Advanced Starboard Overview

 Aqua KubeEnforcer Advanced Starboard is the Aqua KubeEnforcer component with Starboard capability deployed in a special Advanced configuration.

 Aqua KubeEnforcer Advanced is a method of deploying Aqua KubeEnforcer in a special Advanced configuration while using KubeEnforcers for Pod Enforcer injection.
 This causes Pod Enforcer traffic to be routed to the KubeEnforcers through a local envoy, which then forwards the traffic to an Aqua Gateway.
 This configuration improves performance and reduces remote network connections between pods and Gateways.
-For more information, refer to product documentation, [Advanced Deployment for Aqua KubeEnforcer](https://docs.aquasec.com/docs/deploy-k8s-aqua-kubeenforcers#section-advanced-deployment-for-pod-enforcer-injection).
+For more information on the KubeEnforcer and its deployment, refer to [kube-enforcer](https://github.com/KoppulaRajender/deployments/tree/6.5_dev/2_enforcers/kube_enforcer/manifests/kube-enforcer).

 Starboard is an Aqua Security open-source tool that increases the effectiveness of Kubernetes security.
 Starboard is deployed by default, when you deploy KubeEnforcer.